Escape the Fate: Musical style and influences

-Their music has been described by critics as metalcore, post-hardcore, emo, screamo, and hard rock.
-The band's influences include: Marilyn Manson, Guns N' Roses, Iron Maiden, Mötley Crüe, Greeley Estates, the Used, Cannibal Corpse, Danzig, Thursday, Linkin Park, Korn, Eminem, Metallica, Blink-182, Journey, Buckcherry, Fall Out Boy, My Chemical Romance, Underoath, System of a Down, DragonForce, Michael Jackson, Queen, Van Halen, Dio, Led Zeppelin and Aerosmith.
+Their music has been described by critics as metalcore, post-hardcore, emo, and screamo.
+The band's influences include: Marilyn Manson, Guns N' Roses, Judas Priest, Megadeth, Iron Maiden, Mötley Crüe, A Static Lullaby, The Used, Cannibal Corpse, Danzig, Thursday, Avenged Sevenfold, Linkin Park, Korn, Eminem, Metallica, Blink-182, Journey, Buckcherry, My Chemical Romance, Underoath, System of a Down, DragonForce, Michael Jackson, Queen, Van Halen, Dio, Led Zeppelin and Aerosmith.

 Craig Mabbitt has said that he draws inspiration from almost all genres.
 He said in an interview, "These days, a good song is a good song, and are always influences, whether it be old or new".

 Ortiz stated that there is a huge variety in the band's influences from metal bands like Metallica and Iron Maiden to the newer bands that they currently tour with, movie scores, or top 40 and rock songs.